Wildflowers and waterfalls in Resolute Meadows

 Before we can define what makes an adventure ours, we need to take a look at our context and how we approach experiences.

-We are an inbound adventure travel company.
+We are an inbound adventure tourism company.
 Unfortunately, that means something different to each person.
-Here’s what we mean by that and how it compares with tourism and the outdoor industries in general.
+Here’s what we mean by that and how it compares with tourism, outdoor recreation and interpretation.